hervezossou/mahmood-fazile/README.md

 ## 🤝 Let’s Connect

-Need a portfolio to showcase **your skills** and your work speak for you ?
+Need a portfolio to showcase **your skills** and let your work speak for you ?
 I’d love to help you design and build it.

 - 📧 Email: [contacthervenz@gmail.com](mailto:contacthervenz@gmail.com)